forestdb/forestdb.org/models/lxz-chinese-scope.md

 });
 ~~~~

-The speaker observes the state of the world, but also knows which scope of interpretation that is going to intend and knows the QUD that is trying to be addressed.
+The speaker observes the state of the world, but also knows which scope of interpretation it is going to intend and knows the QUD that is trying to be addressed.
 The speaker will return the probability distribution of utterances and communicate the answer to the QUD to the Literal Listener.
-The speaker tries to maximize the probability that the literal listener will give the correct answer.
-Given that utterance with that scope and that QUD and minimizing cost.
+The speaker tries to maximize the probability that the literal listener will give the correct answer given that utterance with that scope and that QUD, while minimizing cost.

 ~~~~
 var alpha = 1